dominicprior/LLM-notes/INTRO.md

 [The Decade of Deep Learning](https://bmk.sh/2019/12/31/The-Decade-of-Deep-Learning/)

+> Adam is based on the idea of adapting separate learning rates for each parameter.

+> AlphaGo consists of a policy network and a value network that narrow the search tree and allow for truncation of the search tree, respectively.

+> Neural Architecture Search has become common practice in the field for squeezing every drop of performance out of networks.

+> The Lottery Ticket Hypothesis asserts that most of a network’s performance comes from a certain subnetwork due to a lucky initialization.

 # Interpreting GPT

 [Interpreting GPT: the logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) - Also see the "Mentioned in" section at the end.